 CWIFR faces several operational and fiscal challenges.
-The district continues to see a substantial increase in demand for service delivery, experiencing a 50.84% increase in emergency calls in the past 10 years.
+The district continues to see a substantial increase in demand for service delivery, if we continue on the average pace we are on, we will have responded to over 2000 calls in 2024 for the first time in district history.
+This is over 300 calls more than any previous year.